When Automated Program Repair Meets Regression Testing -- An Extensive Study on 2 Million Patches: Results analysis

 \finding{\textit{the impact of RTS strategies is even more prominent on \plausiblepatch{} and \stopppatch{}, where an extremely large portion of tests (e.g., up to 99.95\%) get reduced.}}

-Considering the drastic impact of RTS on \plausiblepatch{} and \stopppatch{}, we proceed to check whether an APR system is more susceptible to test selection if it exhibits a higher ratio of \plausiblepatch{} or \stopppatch{}.
-To this end, we present the stacked bar plot for the ratio of patch categories of different fixing capabilities in Figure~\ref{fig:ratio1}, from which we can make the following observations.
+Considering the drastic impact of RTS on \plausiblepatch{} and \stopppatch{}, we further check whether an APR system is more susceptible to RTS if it exhibits a higher ratio of \plausiblepatch{} or \stopppatch{}.
+Figure~\ref{fig:ratio1} presents the ratio of different patch categories.

 First, it is noteworthy that almost all the existing APR systems exhibit a very high ratio (e.g., around 90\%) of \stopfpatch{}, indicating that \stopppatch{} and \plausiblepatch{} are sparse in the space of compilable patches.
 Liu ~\etal{}~\cite{DBLP:conf/icse/0001WKKB0WKMT20} empirically compared the number of un-compilable patches and inplausible patches generated by different APR systems, to measure their costs wasted in patch validation towards generating a valid patch.
 Their work showed that the state-of-the-art APR techniques can avoid generating un-compilable patches.
 However in our work, we make the first attempt to investigate patches of different fixing capabilities (e.g., how many tests can pass on each patch).
 Our results suggest that for most existing APR systems, the majority of their inplausible patches have a low capability of fixing originally-failed tests and get immediately terminated in the very beginning stage of validation.
 We also find that the two constraint-based APR systems (e.g., \dynamoth{} and \acs{}) generate a lower ratio of \stopfpatch{}.
 The potential reason may be that constraint-based APR systems target at conditional expressions, which are more likely to impact the test execution outcomes, i.e., making the originally-failed test pass.
 In addition, \acs{} designs ranking strategies on fixing ingredients for condition synthesis, which might bring the plausible patch forward, end up the whole validation process earlier, and thus reduce the ratio of \stopfpatch{}. \Comment{In summary, our results call for more efforts from future work to generate less \stopfpatch{}.
 Otherwise, unnecessary costs would be spent on compiling and validating these patches. }